Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 4. Restrict traffic to Web App from AFD
 5. Increase resiliency with multiple geo-distributed Web Apps

-- Alternative approaches and advanced scenarios
+At the end, there is a section on alternative approaches and advanced scenarios and we finish off with a FAQ section.

 ## 1. Basic Web App with Azure AD Authentication